CANDY-LINE/candy-red/README.md

 ### Change Hostname

-Since your RPi has the default hostname `raspberrypi`, you will get confused when you have 2 or more devices and they're online.
+Since RPi hostname is `raspberrypi` by default, you will get confused when you have 2 or more devices and they're online.

 You can change the host name by either `sudo raspi-config` or modifying `/etc/hosts`.
 Regarding the latter method, here is a brief instruction.